Skip to article frontmatterSkip to article content

 Marcus Ghosh@ghoshmManaged the project, wrote the paper, conducted research (Quick Start Notebook, Sound localisation following Dale’ law), gave the Cosyne tutorial.

-Karim Habashy@KarimHabashyConducted research (Learning delays, Learning delays (v2), Vanilla sound localization problem with a single delay layer (non-spiking)), wrote the paper (Learning Delays), project management (Quick Start Notebook)
+Karim Habashy@KarimHabashyConducted research (Learning delays, Learning delays (v2), Vanilla sound localization problem with a single delay layer (non-spiking)), wrote the paper (Learning delays), project management (Quick Start Notebook)

 Mingxuan Hong@mxhongConducted research (Altering Output Neurons, Dynamic threshold).